 - Implement structured data

 If you want to become an entity, you have to be visible on the Internet.
-It’s necessary to have a personal website but I also recommend having profile on main social networks, such as Facebook, Twitter, Google+ and LinkedIn.
-Every mention about you can increase your chance to success.
+It’s necessary to have a personal website but I also recommend having a profile on main social networks, such as Facebook, Twitter, Google+ and LinkedIn.
+Every mention about you can increase your chance to succeed.

 I’ve set up my Wikipedia profile, filled out a basic description about myself and attached social media links.
 Introduce yourself or your business in a non-commercial way based on facts because admins are uncompromising.

-If you use structured data markups in your code, Google is able to detect information on your site properly.
-It highlights basic data about your person or business.
+If you use structured data in your code, Google is able to detect information on your site properly.
+It highlights basic data about you as a person or business entity.
 In this case, I’ve chosen type Person from Schema.org.
 It’s essential to have access to your source code.
-If you have any experience with implementation of structured data, you can validate your implementation by a Google’s Structure Data Testing Tool.
+If you have no experience with the implementation of structured data, you can validate your implementation via Google’s Structured Data Testing Tool.
 Here are pieces of code I used on my website:

 ... <div id="wrap" itemscope itemtype="http://schema.org/Person"> ... <img itemprop="image" src="img/robin-rozhon.jpg" alt="Robin Rozhon" title="Robin Rozhon" width="150px" height="150px"/> ... <span itemprop="name">Robin Rozhon</span> ... <p><i class="icon-envelope-alt"></i> <span itemprop="email">[email protected]</span></p> <p><i class="icon-mobile-phone"></i> <span itemprop="telephone">+420 732 242 046</span></p> ... </div> ...

-Then, I was waiting for what would happen, but I didn’t see any change after one month and still didn’t see an answer box.
+Then, I was waiting for what’s going to happen but no change appeared after one month.
+There was no answer box.
 Therefore, I decided to add one more markup (property of type Person) – sameAs and linked to my Freebase topic.